 At the undergraduate level, we are not just adding courses on substantive issues related to energy and the environment, but also on the important topic of innovation, including how to move ideas out into practice.

 At the master's level, we continue to build our master's program in the College of Engineering in Energy Science, Technology, and Policy.
-This specialized master's program complements the opportunities for focused graduate study on energy topics within other departments, including Civil and Environmental Engineering, Chemical Engineering, Electrical and Computer Engineering, Engineering and Public Policy, and Mechanical Engineering.
-These future leaders will assume increasingly important roles at wind, solar, and coal-based power generators and will be needed at utilities and government agencies concerned with creating and regulating a safe and reliable "smart" grid.
+This interdisciplinary master's program complements the opportunities for focused graduate study on energy topics within engineering departments, including Civil and Environmental Engineering, Chemical Engineering, Electrical and Computer Engineering, Engineering and Public Policy, Materials Science and Engineering, and Mechanical Engineering.
+These future leaders will assume increasingly important problem-solving roles as renewable and fossil-fuel resources are integrated and balanced by utilities and government agencies concerned with cost, reliability, security, sustainability, and the environment.

 Given the university's systems-based approach, students work across disciplines including engineering, economics and policy analysis to solve problems ranging from the harvesting and conversion of energy to its distribution, demand and usage.
 We also continue to strengthen the energy-related content in our professional master's programs in the School of Architecture and in the Heinz College's School of Public Policy and Management.
 Doctoral programs run through academic departments, and CMU is training the next generation of Ph.D.-level engineers and scientists with the skills and experience to analyze complex problems in energy so that they can devise interdisciplinary, systems-approach solutions.

-Master's in Energy Science, Technology, and Policy (MESTP)
+Master's in Energy Science, Technology, and Policy (ESTP)

-The Energy Science, Technology, and Policy program is a distinctive MS degree that is based in engineering aligned with new discoveries in science, attuned to sustainability and the environment, and informed by a broader perspective in economics and public policy.
-ESTP is interdisciplinary and draws faculty from many departments within the College of Engineering.
+Effective solutions to energy problems will come from engineers and technical managers who understand the interdisciplinary challenges of energy, and who are well informed on the broad issues of energy supply, demand, storage, utilization, policy, sustainability, and the environment.
+The Carnegie Mellon Energy Science, Technology and Policy (ESTP) program addresses this need with a professional engineering master’s degree that is based in engineering, aligned with new discoveries in science, attuned to sustainability and the environment, and informed by a broader perspective in economics and public policy.

 Additional Energy Study

 The College of Engineering has a long history of energy-related studies and research within its departments.
-Students interested in pursuing master's and doctorate degrees in the departments of Chemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Engineering and Public Policy, and Mechanical Engineering will find many opportunities to pursue energy-related graduate studies.
+Students interested in pursuing master's and doctorate degrees in the departments of Chemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Engineering and Public Policy, Materials Science and Engineering, and Mechanical Engineering will find many opportunities to pursue energy-related graduate studies.